jrpepin/Breadwinner/stata/bw50analysis.md

 NLSY Results
 --------------------------------------------------------------------------------

+These results are out of date as the code above was written for an earlier version of the analysis file.

 In the NLSY 1997, we observe <<dd_di: %4.1f `per_bw50_atbirth'>>% breadwining,
 or earning more than 50% of the household income in the year of their first birth.